Home

 by Daniel Stanfield, Self-published public domain, 1999.

-I also referenced many unrecorded sources from my personal physical and electronic libraries and from various online sources, but the vast majority of this content was sourced from the four works listed above including my 1999 publication.
+I also referenced many unrecorded sources from my personal physical and electronic libraries and from various online sources, but the vast majority of this content was sourced from the list above.